sayakpaul/tt-scale-flux/README.md

 **Updates**

+🔥 25/02/2025: Support for zero-order search has been added [in this PR](https://github.com/sayakpaul/tt-scale-flux/pull/14).
+Many thanks to Willis Ma for the reviews.
+Check out [this section](#controlling-search) for more details.

+🔥 21/02/2025: Better configuration management for more flexibility, free the `argparse` madness.

 🔥 16/02/2025: Support for batched image generation has been added [in this PR](https://github.com/sayakpaul/tt-scale-flux/pull/9).
 It speeds up the total time but consumes more memory.

 🔥 15/02/2025: Support for structured generation with Qwen2.5 has been added (using `outlines` and `pydantic`) in [this PR](https://github.com/sayakpaul/tt-scale-flux/pull/6).